-Programming 3 Exam prerequisites Assessment (PRO3) - 5 ECTS The students should be introduced to basic theory of distributed systems and security technology and be able to design and implement a secure distributed system.
-Attendance (≥ 75%) Completed or achieved credit transfer for WS3, Computer Networking Workshop.
-If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
+The purpose of the courses, ECTS and assessment: Programming 3 (PRO3) - 5 ECTS Exam prerequisites Assessment The students should be introduced to basic theory of distributed systems and security technology and be able to design and implement a secure distributed system.
+Attendance (≥ 75%) If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
 This assignment will be scheduled after the ordinary exam.
 Type of exam: Individual oral exam, 20 minutes, without preparation based upon course work The student will draw from a pool of previously known questions.
-The student will explain concepts and theories from the course, using the course work as reference The student will start with a prepared presentation External assessment based on the Danish 7-point scale.
+The student will explain concepts and theories from the course, using the course work as reference The student will start with a prepared presentation External assessment.
 Tools allowed: All Re-exam: Conducted as the ordinary exam.
 Computer Architecture and Organisation (CAO1) - 5 ECTS The main purpose of the course is to gain a basic understanding of the organisation and design of computers and how a computer works.
 Focus will be on the central processing unit (CPU) and the necessary logic involved in building a CPU.
 Attendance (≥ 75%) Two assignments approved.
 If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
 This assignment will be scheduled after the ordinary exam.
 Type of exam: Written exam, 2 hours The exam is digital, and it is the responsibility of the student to bring a computer that works together with WISEflow and FLOWlock.
-External assessment based on the Danish 7-point scale.
+External assessment.
 Tools allowed: Course literature and personal notes.
-Re-exam: Conducted as the ordinary exam. .NET Programming (DNP1) - 5 ECTS The purpose is to qualify the student to describe and implement the basic concepts of the C# programming language and the .NET developer platform with a focus on ASP.NET.
+Re-exam: Conducted as the ordinary exam. .NET Programming (DNP1) - 5 ECTS () The purpose is to qualify the student to describe and implement the basic concepts of the C# programming language and the .NET developer platform with a focus on ASP.NET.
 Attendance (≥ 75%) Course assignment handed in before deadline.
 If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
 This assignment will be scheduled after the ordinary exam.
 Type of exam: Individual written exam, 4 hours, consisting of programming exercises.
-Internal assessment based on the Danish 7-point scale.
+Internal assessment.
 Tools allowed: All aids are allowed included access to online material.
 However, it is not allowed to use Al tools such as ChatGPT and similar Al and Machine Learning driven tools and chatbots.
 Re-exam: Re-exams may be oral.